If you are looking for relief from sciatica near Springfield, IL, look

 At Capitol Chiropractic Health Center, we treat pain starting in the back or buttock accompanied by pain in the thigh, leg, and/or foot very frequently.
-This is called sciatica and most often occurs when the sciatic nerve gets compressed or irritated.
-The sciatic nerve is the largest nerve in the body.
-Five nerves from the spine join to form the sciatic nerve as it travels into the buttock and thigh then these nerves split into many branches that travel down the leg to the toes and allow for communication to and from the brain.
+This is called sciatica and is caused by compression or irritation of the sciatic nerve.
+Five nerves from the lower back (spine) join together to form the sciatic nerve as it travels into the buttock and thigh then these nerves split into many branches that travel down the leg to the toes and allow for communication to and from the brain.
 When there is pressure or irritation, the communication is distorted, and sciatica begins.

-Sciatica can be present with various symptoms, but the most common is pain that travels down the outside or back of the thigh.
-It can also present with symptoms such as numbness, tingling, burning, and/or weakness anywhere from the hip to the toes are also common.
+The most common complaint we see with sciatica is pain that travels down the leg, but symptoms such as numbness, tingling, burning, and/or weakness from the hip to the toes are also common.
 These symptoms often make simple daily tasks very difficult.
 We understand this and are here to help you.
 Sciatica is most often caused by poor posture (often prolonged sitting), injuries, or repetitive stress (manual labor).
 In most cases, sciatica stems from misalignment of the spine and muscular tension pressing on nerves.
 In some cases, the discs in the spine press on the nerves.
 Disc injuries tend to take longer to heal than those relating to muscular and alignment problems.

 How We Treat Sciatica in Springfield, IL